ishi1022/cse15l-lab-reports/labreport1.md

 - When running this command with a directory as an argument it tries to concatenate the contents of the directory but that is not allowed
 - The error is "Is a directory" which is the output because this command requires a file to concatenate
 3. File as argument
+  (I used cd to go into the messages directory to show the cat command work for a file)
 - The current working direcotry is the messages direcotry which is inside the lecture1 directory
 - When running this command with a file as an argument we can see the contents of the "hindi.txt" file
 - There is no error, the output is the contents of the hindi.txt file